 DNS contexts in EASDF include rules on how EASDF is to handle DNS messages.

 This service also can be supported by V-EASDF in VPLMN for HR scenario supporting HR-SBO.

+For the case of local offloading mangement, this service can be invoked by I-SMF.